 App – Search only for files within these apps.

-Any from domain – If any user from this domain has access to the file.
+Any from domain – If any user from this domain has direct access to the file.
+Note that this filter does not support files that were shared with a group, only with specific users.

-Entire domain – If the entire domain has access to the file.
+Entire organization – If the entire organization has access to the file.

 Groups – If a specific group has access to the file.
 Groups can be imported from Active Directory, cloud apps or manually created in the service.